alirezasalemi7/alirezasalemi7.github.io/_pages/about.md

 My research interests lie in natural language processing.
 I have trained many models for solving problems related to toxic content detection, text summarization, sentiment analysis, textual inference, and language modeling.
 Also, I worked on computer vision for a while, but my expertise is NLP.

 Now, I'm looking for NLP positions in Canada or the US to pursue my education in my field of interest.
-It would be helpful to notify me if you were interested in working with me!
+It would be helpful to notify me if you are interested in working with me!

 ## My News